hardin253874/colleague-agent/README.md

 ## How the Agent Package is built

-The web application (`webcoda-colleague-agent`) is the tool that produces Agent Packages.
+The web application (`colleague-agent`) is the tool that produces Agent Packages.
 The user uploads source material about a colleague, the system processes it, and outputs a downloadable zip.

 The build pipeline: